darwinia-network/crab-docs/docs/builders/tools/eth-libraries/web3js.md

 ## Introduction

 [Web3.js](https://web3js.readthedocs.io/) is a set of libraries that allow developers to interact with Ethereum nodes using HTTP, IPC, or WebSocket protocols with JavaScript.
-Pangolin has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
-Therefore, developers can leverage this compatibility and use the web3.js library to interact with a Pangolin node as if they were doing so on Ethereum.
+Darwinia has an Ethereum-like API available that is fully compatible with Ethereum-style JSON RPC invocations.
+Therefore, developers can leverage this compatibility and use the web3.js library to interact with a Darwinia node as if they were doing so on Ethereum.

 ## Setup Web3.js with Pangolin